GeneralMills/pytrends/README.md

 **Parameters**
 * keywords
   - the words you wish you get data for
+  - Example "Pizza"
+  - Alternately: "Pizza + Italian"
+  - Alternately: "iron - chemical element" topic name is "%2Fm%2F025rw19" and needs use_topics=True
 * hl
   - language
   - find available parameters by inspecting the url when manually using Google Trends
+  - defaults to US english
 * cat
   - category
   - find available parameters by inspecting the url when manually using Google Trends
+  - defaults to none
 * geo
   - geographical area
   - find available parameters by inspecting the url when manually using Google Trends
+  - defaults to world
 * date
   - date to start from
+  - defaults to all available data
   - "MM/YYYY #m" where # is the number of months from that date to pull data for
   - "10/2009 61m" would get data from October 2009 to October 2014
 * use_topic